YuriU/LambdaConvertersTest/README.md

 The high level design is described by the picture above.
 After source file was uploaded to the pipeline converters are being notified through SNS/SQS mechanism.
 The result of convertation is being published to the result SQS queue.

+# Project structure:

+## 01_DockerImageTest
+Boilerplate example of creating Docker image used in AWS Lambda and instructions to deploy it to ECR and Lambda